scribd/scribd.github.io/_posts/2020-02-19-modernizing-an-old-data-pipeline.md

 reduce coupling and speed up development cycles.

 **Ownership:** Today, we have dedicated engineers keeping eyes on nightly runs to notify workflow owners if anything goes wrong.
-The web UI doesn't some of the common maintenance actions like killing a running tasks.
+The web UI doesn't support some of the common maintenance actions like killing a running tasks.
 This, combined with lack of built-in monitoring and alerting support within the orchestration system, means even if workflow owners want to take full ownership of their